home contacts

 Maskenthine Lake Recreation Area

-Makenthine Lake Recreation Area is a multipurpose project of the Lower Elkhorn Natural Resources District.
-Located ten miles east of Norfolk, Nebraska in rolling hills of north-central Stanton County, the lade attracts people from across the state.
+Maskenthine Lake Recreation Area is a multipurpose project of the Lower Elkhorn Natural Resources District.
+Located ten miles east of Norfolk, Nebraska in the rolling hills of north-central Stanton County, the lake attracts people from across the state.

-Constructed in 1976, the dam provides flood control for the town of Stanton, one and one-half miles south of the lake.
+View of Maskenthine Lake Constructed in 1976, the dam provides flood control for the town of Stanton, one and one-half miles south of the lake.
 The area is approximately 740 acres in size, including the 100 acre lake, which provides many recreational activities to the public.
 The lake is a popular fishery in the district, and is stocked by the Nebraska Game and Parks Commission.
-Other recreational activites include hunting, boating, picnicking, hiking, camping, swimming, and winter sports.
+Other recreational activities include hunting, boating, picnicking, hiking, camping, swimming, and winter sports.
 An arboretum has been established on the east side of the lake.
-Other tree planting and windbreaks are located throughout the area.
+Other tree plantings and windbreaks are located throughout the area.
 No park permit or fee is required for entrance.

 Dam and Reservoir